GameDevUtils/gdu-sheets/README.md

 # gdu-sheets

-One of several game development tools in the [GameDevUtils.com](http://GameDevUtils.com/) suite.
+One of the apps in the http://gamedevutils.com/ suite of tools.
+It takes a collection of images and efficiently packs them into a single texture (sprite sheet), along with a mapping file (sprite atlas).